patson948/random/SOCIAL_AUTH_SETUP.md

 2. **"Client ID not found"**: Verify your environment variables are set correctly
 3. **"Access denied"**: Check that your OAuth app is properly configured
 4. **Database errors**: Ensure the migration has been run successfully

+### Facebook-Specific Issues

+1. **"App Not Setup"**: Make sure your Facebook app is in "Live" mode, not "Development" mode
+2. **"Invalid OAuth Access Token"**: Check that your Facebook app has the correct permissions
+3. **"Redirect URI Mismatch"**: Ensure the redirect URI in Facebook app settings matches exactly
+4. **"App Review Required"**: Some Facebook permissions require app review for production use
+5. **"Email Permission Denied"**: Make sure your Facebook app requests email permission

+### Facebook App Configuration Checklist

+- [ ] App is in "Live" mode (not Development)
+- [ ] Facebook Login product is added
+- [ ] Valid OAuth redirect URIs are configured
+- [ ] App ID and App Secret are correctly set in .env
+- [ ] Email and public_profile permissions are requested
+- [ ] App domain is configured (if using custom domain)

 ### Debug Mode